Material Effects

 The texture is assigned to stage 0, then the filtering is set to bilinear.
 The texture is then modulated with the diffuse color by setting the color operators.

-The above example did not include any shader code - it is a so-called Fixed Function Pipeline (FFP) effect.
+The above examples did not include any shader code - they are so-called Fixed Function Pipeline (FFP) effects.
 For information on writing shaders please see the Shader section of this manual and especially the Shader Workshops.

 Edition